urbit/roadmap.urbit.org/content/arcs/increase-capability.md

 [hacks](/project/pointer-compression-8gb-loom) we were able to increase capacity to 8GB; however, this is still insufficient for numerous use-cases.

-Ares solves this problem virtue of being written with a 64 bit architecture, and its Persistent Memory Arena (PMA) is written with demand paging from the start to ensure efficient memory management.
+The [Ares project](/project/ares) solves this problem virtue of being written with a 64 bit architecture, and its [Persistent Memory Arena (PMA)](/project/ares-pma) is written with demand paging from the start to ensure efficient memory management.

 Urbit's global namespace allows any node on the network to bind arbitrary data to an immutable, revision-controlled path.
-Our implementation of the global namespace (which is heavily inspired by the [Named Date Networking](https://named-data.net/project/) project) revolves around the concept of [remote scry](https://docs.urbit.org/userspace/apps/guides/remote-scry).
+Our implementation of the global namespace (which is heavily inspired by the [Named Data Networking](https://named-data.net/project/) project) revolves around the concept of [remote scry](https://docs.urbit.org/userspace/apps/guides/remote-scry).
 We released the